Embedded databases (1): The harmony of DuckDB, KùzuDB and LanceDB

 Over the years, the client/server architecture has been a great fit for OLTP workloads, but has been less than ideal for OLAP workloads, mainly because their underlying storage is row-oriented.
 This has led to a host of OLAP data warehouses being built specifically to process heavy analytical workloads, such as Snowflake, Clickhouse and BigQuery, which are designed to use columnar storage.

-I’m focusing specifically on the following 3 solutions, because they’re all open-source, and importantly, they embrace unorthodoxy at their core – they do away with existing designs, and instead innovate by starting from a clean slate.
+I’m focusing specifically on the 3 solutions shown below, because they’re all open-source, and importantly, they embrace unorthodoxy at their core – they do away with existing designs, and instead innovate by starting from a clean slate.

-The bottom part of the image is particularly interesting: Arrow, a language-agnostic development ecosystem for in-memory data, is the common denominator between all three of these databases, allowing data from one paradigm to relatively easily be transformed into another (despite the databases themselves being implemented in different languages).
-The Arrow format was designed from the ground up to be a columnar, fast and in-memory format for flat and hierarchical data, to be efficient for analytic operations on modern CPUs and GPUs.
+The bottom part of the image is particularly interesting: Arrow, a language-agnostic development ecosystem for in-memory data, is the common denominator between all three of these databases, allowing data from one paradigm to relatively easily be transformed into another (despite the databases themselves implementing different data models).
+The Arrow format was designed from the ground up to be a columnar, fast and in-memory format for flat and hierarchical data, to be efficient for analytical operations on modern CPUs and GPUs.

 What is an embedded database?#

-A key characteristic of embedded databases is that they clearly separate storage from compute – data that’s larger than memory can be stored and queried on-disk, allowing them to scale to nearly all sizes of data (100M+ data points).
+A key characteristic of embedded databases is how close the storage layer is to the application layer.
+Additionally, data that’s larger than memory can be stored and queried on-disk, allowing them to scale to pretty huge amounts of data (TB) with relatively low query latencies and response times.

 A breakdown of the landscape#